funvill/funvill.github.io/_posts/2010-06-14-six-six-six.md

 ---
-title: Six-Six-Six
+title: "Six-Six-Six"
 date: 2010-06-14 15:41:00
+categories:
+- Dice
+- Gambling
-categories: Dice Gambling Games
+- Games
+slug: six-six-six

 ---

 Six-six-six is a dice game.
 A simple gambling game where the object is to bluff your roll on three dice.